wayne-xyz/DPportal/README.md

 ## Update Log
+- 2024/11/02
+    - after tried the F1 instance, it still has the problem of the memory limit, exceed the 384, so switch back to F2

 - 2024/10/30
     - add the new data statistics page, using the csv from google drive
     - update the ui of home page and the footer to the statistics page